josephmure/otshapley/README.md

 [![build status](https://gitlab.com/CEMRACS17/shapley-effects/badges/master/build.svg)](https://gitlab.com/CEMRACS17/shapley-effects/commits/master)

 [![coverage report](https://gitlab.com/CEMRACS17/shapley-effects/badges/master/coverage.svg)](https://gitlab.com/CEMRACS17/shapley-effects/commits/master)

 # Shapley effects

-Shapley-effects, or `shapley`, is a Python library that estimates the Shapley effects in the field of Sensitivity Analysis of Model Output [[1]](http://epubs.siam.org/doi/pdf/10.1137/16M1097717).
-Several features are available with the library.
-It is possible to:
+Shapley-effects, or `shapley`, is a Python library that estimates the Shapley effects for the field of Sensitivity Analysis of Model Output [[1]](http://epubs.siam.org/doi/pdf/10.1137/16M1097717).
+Several features are available in the library.
+For a given probabilistic model and numerical function, it is possible to:

 - compute the Shapley effects,
-- compute the Sobol' indices for independent and independent inputs,
+- compute the Sobol' indices for dependent and independent inputs,
-- build a surrogate model to substitute a costly numerical black-box function.
+- build a surrogate model to substitute the numerical function.

-The library is built on top of NumPy, OpenTURNS and other libraries.
+The library is mainly built on top of NumPy, OpenTURNS and other libraries.
 It is also validated and compared to the [`sensitivity`](https://github.com/cran/sensitivity/) package from the R software.

 ## Important links